Troyanovsky/AI-Professional-Prompts/README.md

 <img width="720" alt="AI Consultant" src="https://github.com/Troyanovsky/AI-Professional-Prompts/assets/16143851/8953d52a-a19c-4f3e-bf8d-0f953f7ee3e3">

 ### App Architect: An app architect to help you define your app idea, components, and architecture.

+### SQL Tutor: A SQL tutor to give you a practice SQL problem based on your profession and level.
+It will analyze your answer and provide feedback on how to improve.